Wilsonville Public Library: Facilities and services

-The 28677 ft2 building houses a variety of collections as well as 19 computers.
-One of the larger collections is the children's collection, which has its own room that can open onto an exterior patio.
+The 28677 ft2 building houses a variety of collections, as well as 19 computers.
+One of the larger collections is the children's collection, which has its own room that opens onto an exterior patio.
 Two other rooms also open to the patio.
 Other features of the building include tile in the highly traveled portions, blue-heather carpet elsewhere, and wood accents on the walls and ceilings.
 The main entrance leads to the grand foyer that has a high ceiling and skylights, and is home to the library's reference desk.

 Another collection at the library is the Heritage Collection, which focuses on the history and genealogy of Oregon and southwestern Washington state.
 The collection includes U.S. Census records, biographies, vital records, local histories, and online databases, among other items.
-That section of the library also includes exhibits sponsored by the Wilsonville-Boones Ferry Historical Society, including models of sternwheelers and a photographic mural of the city from about 1910.
+The collection also includes exhibits sponsored by the Wilsonville-Boones Ferry Historical Society, including models of sternwheelers and a photographic mural of the city from about 1910.